 Now look below the CSS representation for the input field for the folder name, this is labeled with "Customize folder prefix (optional):".
 Here you now enter "fonts/", matching the structure of the small plugin.

 When that is done, copy the code at "3. copy CSS" and insert this into the fonts.css of the plugin.
 Then download the actual font files.
 The download button is located below the CSS field.

 The font files must now be unzipped and copied to the folder "/fonts/" of the plugin can be uploaded.

-You will need to repeat these steps for each Google Font you currently use or plan to use in Divi.
-If you change a font in Divi Builder at some point, you will also need to go through this step again and again manually to adjust the fonts.
+You need to repeat these steps for each Google Font you are currently using or plan to use in Divi.
+If you change a font in Divi Builder at any other time, you will also need to manually go through this step again and again to adjust the fonts.